yohoooooo/yohoooooo.github.io/about.md

 permalink: /about/
 ---

 Hi, there.
+Please refer infoq for more blogs from me.

 ### More Information

 I am a software technology enthusiast.
-Learning something new and bring it to our life is my hobby. ;)
+Learning something new and bring it to benefit our life is my hobby. ;)

 I like those things from Bill Gates: